av3nger/cf-images/README.txt

 * New and improved React-based UI
 * Image compression module: optimize the size of your media library images
 * WP CLI support via the "wp cf-images" commands (bulk & individual offload)
+* Compatibility with the "Enable Media Replace" plugin

 Changed:
 * The "Auto resize images on front-end" module has been refactored to prevent double loading of images